-A VPN service allows you to change your IP address to a secure server, making you anonymous online and can make your laptop or mobile device appear to be in another location.
-This way, if you use a VPN from Nigeria, you can appear to be in the United States or Canada or any supported country and there would be no problems with signing up for a Wealthy Affiliate account.
+A VPN service allows you to change your IP address to a secure server, making you anonymous online, and can make your laptop or mobile device appear to be in another location.
+This way, if you use a VPN from Nigeria, you can appear to be in the United States or Canada, or any supported country, and there would be no problems with signing up for a Wealthy Affiliate account.

-I’m not sure if these will work but if you really want to get a free account at Wealthy Affiliate this this might be the only way.
+I’m not sure if these will work but if you really want to get a free account at Wealthy Affiliate then this might be the only way.
 Then you could eventually sign up for a premium account if Wealthy Affiliate is right for you.

 How Much Does Wealthy Affiliate Cost for Nigerians?

-Usually there is a discounted price for the first month of premium at Wealthy Affiliate at $19 but this isn’t available to unsupported countries who can upgrade to premium.
+Usually, there is a discounted price for the first month of premium at Wealthy Affiliate at $19 but this isn’t available to unsupported countries who can upgrade to premium.